SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 warehouse.
 They would also be able to buy a select amount.
 No confirmation yet.

  6. (3)[Unconfirmed] Larger friends list and ability to cancel pending requests -> In the universe of TW why limit yourself to only a certain amount of contacts.
 Friends list should be expanded and the ability to cancel pending friend requests also would be useful (ie Accidently added wrong username, or added an AI).
+No response yet.

 - *Safehouse and Customization:*
 -